rexthompson/axwx/doc/DesignSpecification.md

 COMPONENTS
 ----------
-_This section should list the components that you expect to have in your project (not necessarily a complete list), what they do, and how their interfaces (e.g., functions with inputs and outputs).
-If the component is an existing package, then you should point to a documentation for the package.
-If the component is something that you'll build, then describe (maybe at a high level) the functions and their inputs and outputs._
+_This section lists the components that we expect to have in our project (not necessarily a complete list), what they do, and how they interface (e.g., functions with inputs and outputs).
+This includes documentation for existing packages.
+For the components we have or plan to implement, we have listed the inputs and outputs._

 #### Getting the latitude and longitude from the weather stations

-Use the data scraped previously from weather underground listing the unique station identification.
+Use the data scraped previously from Weather Underground (WU) listing the unique station identification.
 From these data, we created a script to obtain the latitude and longitude from these weather stations.
 The script runs as follows:

 - Load the data into python using a `pandas' DataFrame.
 - We used the urllib3 package to make each URL request.